-Arrogance holds us all back.
+Arrogance holds us back.
 A lack of openness to new ideas impedes progress.
 It is OK to be very confident of one’s positions without being arrogant or condescending.

-Most of the scholars to whom we have written have spent precious little time engaging the first 67 notations of the 202 notations using base-2 from the Planck scale to the Age of the Universe.
-We know how idiosyncratic this model is.
-Yet, too, this simple mathematical model just might be on the right path.
-It just may be cracking open the right door.
+Introducing a new concept is not easy.
+Most of the scholars to whom we have written have spent precious little time engaging the first 67 notations of the 202 notations defined by applying base-2 to the Planck scale and going to the approximate age and size of the universe.

 Intellectual integrity must move forward.
 If Newton’s definitions of absolute space-and-time need to be re-written, so be it.
 Let’s re-write them.
 The Big Board-little universe project is raising real questions about these 202 notations, about space/time and about the finite-infinite relation.
 Leibniz just may have given us a starting point back over 300 years ago.